jannera/warp/README.md

 Warp
 ===
-Warp is a multiplayer browser game that’s based on GWT, Websockets and libgdx.
+Warp is a multiplayer browser game based on GWT, Websockets and libgdx.

 Status
 ===